Meet the Executive Board!

 Katy is originally from Keizer, Oregon.
 She is a 3rd year graduate student, specializing in chemistry in the Jasti Lab where she does research on organic synthesis.

 As co-president, she supports and helps the other chairs on the executive board as they plan their yearly activities (e.g. professional development workshops for undergraduates and graduate students or science communication seminars).
-She organizes ADSE’s bi-weekly, applies for funding from interdepartmental funding, and attends meetings that need a club head representative.
+She organizes ADSE’s bi-weekly meetings, applies for interdepartmental funding, and attends meetings that need a club head representative.

 Through ADSE, she hopes to help foster a sense of community through outreach events while showcasing the excitement of chemistry and what it truly means to be a scientist.